jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 Why ``mmap`` is getting more important today
 --------------------------------------------

-One important argument for selecting ``mmap`` over paging is the overall progress that has been made in input/output file processing.
+One important argument for ``mmap`` is the I/O performance.
+Much progress has been made in input/output file processing.
 In recent years, new server machines in the PC class (Intel CPU architecture) were equipped with more powerful memory management and I/O devices.

 The challenge was to cope with huge amounts of RAM (because RAM chips were getting cheaper and denser) and with overhauled virtual machine designs where the total address space is virtualized to several logical units that look like a complete hardware layer to the OS.
 As a result, the memory resources in hardware today can be efficiently managed better than ever.

-Another trend is that compiler tool chains and virtual machine architectures (like the JVM) got tremendously better optimization techniques for local code and local data, avoiding much of cache misses and page faults that lead to paging.
+Another trend in overall system performance is that compiler tool chains and virtual machine architectures (like the JVM) got tremendously better optimization techniques for local code and local data, avoiding much of cache misses and page faults that lead to paging.
 For applications with large heaps like Lucene, avoiding unnecessary paging is important.
 It can slow down the overall performance of a machine significantly.

-64-bit hardware - it evolved over time
+64bit hardware - it evolved over time
 --------------------------------------

+The largest memory address you can point to with a 32bit pointer is 4GB.
+But is it really enough to know that 64bit operating systems are using 64bit address pointers?
+The answer is, it depends.
+We also need to know about some engineering decisions for the hardware of our PC "industry standard" server.
+Some years ago, 64bit servers were restricted regarding memory subsystems, mostly because it was too expensive for the vendors.
+UNIX servers had their advantage in virtual memory management over PC server.
+But today, the situation has much improved in favor of the PC servers.

-Yesterday's 64-bit hardware was
+Yesterday's 64bit hardware was

-- limited by RAM slots, e.g. maximum capacity of 4 or 8 GB
+- limited by RAM slots, maximum capacity of 4 or 8 GB

-- not able to push data amounts between CPU and memory subsystems at high speed
+- not able to push large gigabytes of data between CPU and memory subsystems at high speed

 - MMU address space: 43bit (PowerMac, SUN UltraSPARC III) = 8TB, 48bit (AMD64) = 256 TB